andreathniah/bucketoftears/_posts/2023-03-17-stored-xss-data-exfiltration.md

 - `Access-Control-Allow-Credentials` that indicates if the request can include cookies
 - `Access-Control-Expose-Headers` that instructs the browser to expose certain headers to JavaScript

-If If resources from `https://example.com/` were to be successfully loaded by `https://api.example.com/`, the response of the latter must have the following CORS header:
+If resources from `https://example.com/` were to be successfully loaded by `https://api.example.com/`, the response of the latter must have the following CORS header:

 ```
 Access-Control-Allow-Origin: https://example.com